bmwcarit/joynr/wiki/JavaSettings.md

 * **Default value**: `discoverydirectory_channelid`

 #### `PROPERTY_DOMAIN_ACCESS_CONTROLLER_CHANNEL_ID`
-The channel ID of the global domain access controller (backend).
-To be able to connect to the global domain access controller a disovery entry is created in the local capabilities directory as well as an appropriate routing table entry.
+The channel ID (topic in case of Mqtt) of the global domain access controller (backend).
+To be able to connect to the global domain access controller a discovery entry is created in the local capabilities directory as well as an appropriate routing table entry.

+> To override the default value from the provisioning file,
+> `PROPERTY_GLOBAL_DOMAIN_ACCESS_CONTROLLER_URL` has to be configured as well.
+> **This property will be ignored otherwise.**

 * **OPTIONAL**
 * **Type**: String